Ordering-Free Inference from Locally Dependent Data: Simulation Studies

 \subsubsection{Finite Sample Size Properties}

 First, let us report results on finite sample size properties.
-The results are shown in Tables 1 - 2.
+The results are shown in Tables 1 - 3.
 Table 1 presents the results from i.i.d. observations as a benchmark case.
-Table 2 uses simulated observations with dependency graphs where graphs are chosen to be from a single realization from two random graphs: Erd\"{o}s-Reny random graph and Barabasi-Albert random graph.
+Table 2 uses simulated observations with dependency graphs where graphs are chosen to be from a single realization from two random graphs: Erd\"{o}s-Re\'{e}nyi random graph and Barab\'{a}si-Albert random graph.
 Finally, Table 3 shows the results from using network dependent observations.

-First, for all the cases considered, the permutation critical values perform conspicuously better than asymptotic critical values.
-This is expected as we saw in the previous section devoted to heuristics.
-The normal approximation from the randomized subsampling approach does not perform very well in the case of independent observations.
+First, for the U-type statistic approach, the permutation critical values perform conspicuously better than asymptotic critical values.
+Asymptotic critical values do not perform very well even in the case of independent observations.
 (See Table 1.)
+However, the contrast is much less stark for the M-type statistic approach.

-Second, permutation critical values show fine performance in the case of i.i.d. observations and in the case of observations with dependency graphs.
-This shows the advantage of the randomized subsampling approach.
-Interestingly, the performance does not seem to worsen much as we make the graph denser and the correlation stronger.
-This is perhaps partly because as one observation has more neighbors, the correlation between the observation and each neighbor tends to be weaker by the design of the data generating process.
+Second, the U-type statistic approach exhibits more stable size properties than the M-type statistic approach.
+Interestingly, the performance does not seem to worsen much as the graph gets denser and the correlation stronger.
+This is perhaps because as one observation has more neighbors, the correlation between the observation and each neighbor tends to be weaker by the design of the data generating process.

 Third, the randomized subsampling approach tends to over-reject the null hypothesis in the case of network dependence case (Table 3), where the overjection becomes severe as the correlation between linked observations gets stronger.